tel: +48 888 99 98 98

 Disadvantages of neodymium magnets:

-• Potential hazard to health from tiny fragments of magnets are risky, when accidentally ingested, which becomes significant in the context of child safety.
-Furthermore, small elements of these products can complicate diagnosis in case of swallowing.
+• Possible danger to health from tiny fragments of magnets pose a threat, in case of ingestion, which becomes significant in the context of children's health.
+Additionally, small elements of these magnets are able to be problematic in medical diagnosis in case of swallowing.

 Never bring neodymium magnets close to a phone and GPS.